-Russian law also recognises joint matrimonial property as the standard so, unless a marriage contract has been drawn up to the contrary, a married couple’s assets are considered jointly-owned and the surviving spouse automatically retains 50% of all assets upon death.
+Russian law also recognizes joint matrimonial property as the standard so, unless a marriage contract has been drawn up to the contrary, a married couple’s assets are considered jointly-owned and the surviving spouse automatically retains 50% of all assets upon death.
 The remaining half is considered the deceased’s estate to be divided.

 Russian laws of succession